Deboky/CNN-Architecture-VGG16-and-ResNet50/README.md

 # CNN-Architecture-VGG16-and-ResNet50
-Comparison of two CNN architecture VGG16 and ResNet50 for detecting Facial attribute **DATASET PREPARATION** <br>
+Comparison of two CNN architecture VGG16 and ResNet50 for detecting Facial attribute <br>
+**DATASET PREPARATION** <br>
  Image data has been provided by the Course Leader based on my ID - 001142694, and after requesting an extra dataset,